Neck pain can be far more severe than even a very sore back.

 There is evidence that compensation and legal factors are also prognostic for poorer recovery from whiplash.

-What is the place of x-rays and scans, imaging and electrophysiology, blood tests and other medical procedures in the management of uncomplicated neck pain?
+What is the place of x-rays, scans and electrophysiology in the management of uncomplicated neck pain?
+What about blood tests and other medical procedures?

 And does the presence of radiating pain to the arms and hands mandate extra views showing the uncovertebral joints or imaging?